Skip to Content

 What’s the best way to get around the Cotswolds?

-With 800 square miles of the Cotswolds to explore – and pretty patchy public transport coverage – the best way to get around the Cotswolds is by car.
-If you don’t have your own car, you can hire one in any of the main centres like Cheltenham, Oxford, Stratford, Bath or Bristol, all of which have regular rail services connecting them to the rest of the UK.
+With 800 square miles of the Cotswolds to explore – and fairly patchy public transport coverage in some areas – the easiest way to get around the Cotswolds is by car.
+If you don’t have your own car, you can hire one in any of the main centres like Cheltenham, Oxford, Stratford, Bath or Bristol, all of which have regular rail services which connect them to destinations across the UK.

-Although you won’t be able to cover as much ground, it’s possible to visit various places in the Cotswolds by public transport.
+But although you won’t be able to cover as much ground, it’s possible to visit the Cotswolds by public transport.
 Three main train lines run through the region – one from Oxford to Evesham via Charlbury, Kingham and Moreton-in-Marsh, one from Swindon to Cheltenham via Stroud, Kemble and Stonehouse, and one from Bristol to Gloucester via Yate and Cam and Dursley.

 Signpost in Painswick